Imagine never having to going to the store again to buy distilled water, and never having to recycle another plastic

 - How much distilled water do I need every day?

 The longer the distillation cycle takes, the less water you'll be able to produce in a day.
-Megahome is the slowest, Pure Water is the fastest, and the two Waterwise models are somewhere in the middle.
+Of the electric models, Megahome is the slowest, Waterwise 3200 is the fastest, and the Pure Water is second fastest.

 If you're on a tight budget, then the Megahome would be the best choice.
 It's the least expensive, but it does perform well and it has a decent warranty.
 I like the materials, too, and the fact that the water doesn't touch plastic.

 For those who don't object to BPA free plastic, then the Waterwise or H2o Labs distillers might suit.
-The 3200 is newly improved, and the 9000 has that convenient spigot in the collection jug.
+The Waterwise 3200 is newly improved, and the H2o Labs 200 is the easiest to clean and maintain.

 Overall, I'd say that the Pure Water Mini-Classic is the number one choice.
 (Click here to purchase at the Pure Water website, and use code SAFEHEALTHYHOME for 5% off your order.)
 It has the most solid build and it's one of the faster electric models.
 The manufacturer has a good reputation, and the warranty can't be beat.
 I think it would far outlast the others.

 If you can afford the initial investment, I recommend the Pure Water Mini-Classic - it's the best water distiller for your money.

 Do you want to take one more look at the features and check the current prices of these water distillers?
 Just click here to go back up to the comparison table.

 If you have a question about any of these distillers, feel free to leave it in a comment below.
 I'll do my best to find the answer, if I don't already know it.